Remembering the RnB '64 Tour

 Sampaguita rehearsal 1979

-With the Brazilian World Cup currently in vogue and that country’s Latin rhythms ringing in our ears, we thought we’d share the link to this recently ‘dug up’ recording (circa 1979) of Graham and friends: Godfrey Wang on keyboards, Colin Pincott on guitar, Rob Tate on drums and Graham on vocals and guitar rehearsing Sampaguita at the ATV Music Studios in Bruton Street, London.
+Now that the 1979 recording of Sampaguita has been released by Acid Jazz on the limited edition AJX500 vinyl (read more), we thought it would be good to share the video below.
+It's a 1979 pre-recording rehearsal of Graham and friends: Godfrey Wang on keyboards, Colin Pincott on guitar, Rob Tate on drums and Graham on vocals and guitar rehearsing Sampaguita at the ATV Music Studios in Bruton Street, London.

-The song was to be included on an album called Carrie which, unfortunately was never released.
+The song was to have been included on an album that was unfortunately never released.

 Its upbeat Latin rhythm reflects the strong musical influence on Graham of his favourite Brazilian composer, Carlos Jobim.